 WS 5 and WS 6 address a particular aspect of the global cashew trade, the so-called 'Blood Cashew', already mentioned in the Global Trade module.
 Through the worksheets, the learners strengthen their analytical abilities, critical thinking and creativity.
 They need to comment on and evaluate an article on Blood Cashews for a youth magazine Global Justice and they are asked to evaluate the reports and the analysis of human rights organisations.
 Learners will use graphs and diagrams for better visualisation of information.
-There is a SDG-Game on the DVD.

 1: Cashew - Tree of Poverty or Tree of Wealth?

-During the presentations of the results, it is important that deaf learners can look at the placemat.
+Groups 1,2 & 3: 9 Learners work in pairs.
+They reflect on the statement.
+CC The learners should be provided with paper of A3 or Learners cut each statement and glue it in the appropriate column in the placemat.
+For learners who face a difficulty in cutting, if possible, a perforated line can be drawn after every statement.
+During the presentations of the results, it is Ğ important that deaf learners can look at the D/HoH placemat.
 For this reason, a gallery walk could be a good solution.
 Partially sighted learners need the worksheets and the graphs in a large print.

-2: From the MDGs to the SDGs

-The text is simplified and the learners use the text to mark statements as true or false.

-Learners get to know the MDGs and the SDGs.
+2: From the MDGs to the SDGs Groups 1 & 2: The text is simplified and the learners use the text to CC mark statements as true or false.
+Group 3: Learners get to know the MDGs and the SDGs.
 They match the cards of the MDGs and SDGs on the board.
 There is an audio version of the complex version of the text "From the MDGs to the SDGs".

-Due to communication restrictions, they might not have the same vocabulary as hearing learners.
-If the texts are too complex, deaf learners can use the simplified version of the cognitive adoptions.
+Due to communication restrictions, they might not 않 have the same vocabulary as hearing learners.
+If D/HoH the texts are too complex, deaf learners can use the simplified version of the cognitive adoptions.
 There is an audio version of the complex version of the text "From the MDGs to the SDGs".

-3: The Sustainable Development Goals or SDGs

-Learners consider the 17 SDGs.
-Then they match the images of the SDGs in column A with the corresponding sentences in column B. As a second task, they describe the Hidden Object and assign the SDGs to individual scenes in the picture.

-Learners have only five images in column A and match them to the corresponding terms in column B. As a second task, they describe the Hidden Object.
-Learners get separated individual scenes of the Hidden Object and assign the SDGs to those scenes.

-Due to communication restrictions, they might not have the same vocabulary as hearing learners.
-If the texts are too complex, deaf learners can use the simplified version of the cognitive adoptions.

-Tactile SDG-Symbols are available in the box.

 4: The African Cashew Initiative (ACI) -A Good Development Project?

-The text and the task are shortened and simplified.
-Learners should read together in class and talk about it.
+Groups 1 & 2: The text and the task are shortened and simplified.
+CC Learners should read together in class and talk about it.
 Learners become familiar with the advantages of membership in this initiatives and make connections with the SDGs.
 There is also the possibility to simplify the text again by reducing the reasons, aims and strategies.

-If the text is too complex, learners copy two images of SDGs and join the dots to write the words.
+Group 3: If the text is too complex, learners copy two images of SDGs and join the dots to write the words.
 There is an audio version of the complex version of the text "The "African Cashew Initiative" (ACI) - A Good Development Project?"

-Due to communication restrictions, they might not have the same vocabulary as hearing learners.
-If the texts are too complex, deaf learners can use the simplified version of the cognitive adoptions.
+Due to communication restrictions, they might not œ have the same vocabulary as hearing learners.
+If D/HoH the texts are too complex, deaf learners can use the

-There is an audio version of the complex version of the text "The "African Cashew Initiative" (ACI) - A Good Development Project?".

-■ 5: 'Blood Cashew' - What does this mean?

-Learners are asked to write an article for a youth magazine.
-Learners first read the 'The Rehab Archipelago'.

-Learners have a shortened and simplified version of the article 'The Rehab Archipelago.
+Group 2: Learners have a shortened and simplified version of the article 'The Rehab Archipelago.
 They read the text and underline the keywords.
-They then write five sentences.
+They then write five